yanshouyu/yanshouyu.github.io/_posts/2022-6-24-Fluent-Python-notes.md

 ---
 layout: post
-title: "Book notes: Fluent Python, 2nd edition"
+title: "Book notes: Fluent Python, 2nd edition.
+Part 1 - Data Structures"
 ---

 It's been a long time since I last updates the blog.
 A lot of things have happened.
 Time to carry on.

 Start taking notes from halfway in chapter 2.
 Notes will be in a loose format.

+# Part 1 - Data Structures

 ## Chapter 2.
 An Array of Sequences